goschtl/zope/zope2book/trunk/source/AppendixC.rst

   </table>

 Insert objects.
-Seperates groups of objects by meta-type by drawing a rule between them::
+Separate groups of objects by meta-type by drawing a rule between them::

   <div tal:repeat="object objects">